Vasile Iordache

-Vasile Iordache (born 9 October 1950) is a Romanian former football goalkeeper and coach.
+Vasile Iordache (born 9 October 1950) is a Romanian former professional football goalkeeper and coach.

 Club career

 Politehnica Iași

 Iordache was born on 5 November 1946 in Iași, Romania and began playing junior-level football at local club Politehnica under coach Mihai Bârsan.
 He made his Divizia A debut for Politehnica on 24 August 1969 under coach Justin Șerban in a 2–0 away loss to Farul Constanța.